UWB-Biocomputing/Graphitti/docs/Developer/eventBuffering.md

 ### Refactor/Redesign Ideas

 It seems like we need to retain a circular buffer for a neuron's spikes, so that it will be possible to "look backwards" across an epoch boundary to retrieve spikes from the preceding epoch(s).
 We should refactor this out as a separate class, `EventBuffer`:
+- Two methods for use by the Recorder classes:
-- `EventBuffer::operator[]`: retrieve an event time step at an offset relative to the start of the current epoch (i.e., `0..numEvents_-1`).
+  * `EventBuffer::operator[]`: retrieve an event time step at an offset relative to the start of the current epoch (i.e., `0..numEvents_-1`).
-- `EventBuffer::getNumEvents()`: return the number of events in the current epoch.
+  * `EventBuffer::getNumEventsInEpoch()`: return the number of events in the current epoch.
+- Methods for use by the Vertex and Edge classes:
-- `EventBuffer::getPastEvent(offset: int)`: return event `offset` in the past, where `offset == -1` means the most recent event, `offset == -2` is two events ago, etc.
+  * `EventBuffer::getPastEvent(offset: int)`: return event `offset` in the past, where `offset == -1` means the most recent event, `offset == -2` is two events ago, etc.
-- Methods to copy an `EventBuffer` to and from the GPU (need to work through this; at least, it seems like this mechanism will mean that there is no need to modify the GPU code).
+  * Methods to copy an `EventBuffer` to and from the GPU (need to work through this; at least, it seems like this mechanism will mean that there is no need to modify the GPU code).

-Actually, it might be desirable to subclass `EventBuffer` from either `vector` or valarray`.
-This would provide it with the full interface provided by the parent class.

-Then, the set of spike buffers can be allocated as a `valarray` of `EventBuffer`.
-In the recorder classes, we can use the [valarray indirect selection mechanism](https://www.cplusplus.com/reference/valarray/indirect_array/) to select the elements of this `valarray` based on the probed neuron list.
-This will then be one of the standard variables registrations with the recorder classes: a call to register the vertex event buffers, which expects a `const valarray<EventBuffer>&`.
-The recorders create an `indirect_array` from the probed vertex list (when loaded by `loadParameters()`).
-Each epoch, the use that `indirect_array` to walk through the `valarray`, in turn using `EventBuffer::operator[]` to pull out the spike time steps.
+Then, the set of spike buffers can be allocated as a `vector` of `EventBuffer`.
+In the recorder classes, we can just iterate through the list (`vector`) of probed vertices to get the vertex IDs (indices) of the `EventBuffer`s to record.
+This will then be one of the standard variables registrations with the recorder classes: a call to register the vertex event buffers, which expects a `const vector<EventBuffer>&`.
+The recorders create a `vector` from the probed vertex list (when loaded by `loadParameters()`).
+Each epoch, the use the probed vertex `vector` to walk through the `vector` of `EventBuffer`s, in turn using `EventBuffer::operator[]` to pull out the spike time steps.

 This valarray should be a data member of `AllSpikingNeurons` and its constructor should create and initialize everything.
 This would move the allocation and initialization out of `AllIFNeurons`.